yogeshshivramjadhav/yogeshshivramjadhav/README.md

-- 👋 Hi, I’m @yogeshshivramjadhav
+- 👋 Hi, My name is Yogesh
-- 👀 I’m interested in AWS IoT interfacing with .net platform
+- 👀 I’m interested in interfacing devices with .net platform and software architecture
-- 🌱 I’m currently learning MERN
-- 💞️ I’m looking to collaborate on IoTSolution
-- 📫 You can mail me on yogeshshivramjadhav@gmail.com

 <!---
 yogeshshivramjadhav/yogeshshivramjadhav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.